 It has won over 200 individual and team championships since 1897 and participates in 37 varsity sports.
 Its athletic program ranks 3rd amongst Division 1 schools in the Director’s Cup.

-Princeton has several notable alumni, including Woodrow Wilson, Michelle Obama, James Madison, F. Scott Fitzgerald, John F Kennedy, Jeff Bezos, Alan Turing, and Ted Cruz.
+The roster of Princeton alumni has several notable graduates, including Woodrow Wilson, Michelle Obama, James Madison, F. Scott Fitzgerald, John F Kennedy, Jeff Bezos, Alan Turing, and Ted Cruz.

-Many of Princeton’s alumni and faculty members are Noble Laureates.
+Many Princeton alumni and faculty members are Noble Laureates.

 Most recently, Princeton’s Nobel Laureates have been: